-In a current project I have been using a Chinese ASK radio transmitter module – the STX-882, which I posted about back in February of this year.
+In a current personal(1), i.e., not for sale or distribution, project I have been using a Chinese ASK radio transmitter module – the STX-882, which I posted about back in February of this year.
 The STX-882 works well BUT being a module, it is a through-hole device and my goal is for my current project to be 100% Surface Mount Technology (SMT).
-Since this project will ultimately be turn-key manufactured the final cost is greatly reduced if there are no through-hole devices.
+While this project will not be manufactured for sale, I am curious as to what such a device would cost IF it were turn-key manufactured and what the final cost would be.
+It appears that the cost would be greatly reduced if there are no through-hole devices.
 Through-hole devices in a low volume product cause a two step manufacturing process where the board is assembled using Pick aNd Place (PNP) fabrication but must be finished by hand.
 As a result, I needed to replace the three through-hole parts in my design with SMD parts.
 One part, a large capacitor, I will replace with several, smaller capacity SMD capacitors.
-However, two modules, a Temperature/Humidity sensor and the aforementioned STX-882 433.92MHz RF transmitter module would need to be replaced with SMT designs that will be incorporated on the same board.
+However, two modules, a Temperature/Humidity sensor and the aforementioned STX-882 433.92MHz RF transmitter module would need to be replaced with SMT designs that would be incorporated on the same board.

-I decided to build small prototype boards to test my design and fabrication.
+I decided to build three small personal prototype boards solely to test my design and fabrication.
 To replace the 433.92MHz transmitter I selected Microchip’s MICRF113YM6 single-chip ASK Transmitter IC.
+Quick calculation indicates an ERP of -10.005 dBW with a λ/4 antenna.
+Transmission time is a few milliseconds.
 Utilizing a slightly modified version of their reference design I used pcb-rnd PCB design software to design a small prototype board which I then had made by OSHPark.
 This board was designed VERY quickly – I didn’t spend over 30 minutes designing the schematic and laying out the board.
 Such is the case with pcb-rnd, which was forked from geda PCB in order to add a number of innovative features.

 Today, I broke out my 858D hot air workstation and built up one of the prototype RF Transmitter boards.
 Next I cranked up a breadboard’ed test receiver for this project and on a transmit breadboard for this project I switched out its STX-882 transmitter and substituted my newly designed board.
 See Fig 3, below.